 Alex Honnold, of course: As of 2017 Honnold became first to free solo El Cap proper, the big wall section, via Free Rider, 30 pitches, 5.12d.
 See the Academy-Award-winning film “Free Solo,” streaming still.

-In 2007, Honnold became the second person (after Croft) to solo Astroman and the Rostrum in Yosemite; and he soloed the exposed Heaven (5.12d).
+In 2007, Honnold became the third person, after Croft and Potter, to solo Astroman, where he took the harder variations, and the Rostrum in Yosemite; and he soloed the exposed Heaven (5.12d).

 In 2008, Honnold free-soloed the nine-pitch Moonlight Buttress (5.12c) in Zion, Utah, called by Mountain Project “perhaps the most spectacular, and arguably longest and hardest, sandstone climb in the world.”